-REAL HOUSEWIVES OF HORROR’s Brea Grant’s Favorite Horror Films You Haven’t Seen
+REAL HOUSEWIVES OF HORROR Premiere Plus Brea Grant’s Favorite Horror Films You Haven’t Seen

 “Life is way sexier when you’re married to someone with a huge…body count.”

 From Brea Grant and Kevin Pereira and the team over at SuperCreative comes a pitch perfect parody of the vapid Real Housewives genre that’s so good, it’s scary.
 Literally, these Housewives are all married to axe murderers, ghastly ghosts, terrifying sentient toys and all manner of brutal beings.
-They are the Real Housewives of Horror and they’re here to make you scream (with delight).
+They are the Real Housewives of Horror and they’re here to make you scream (with delight) every Thursday right here on Nerdist.
+(Our fearless leader Chris Hardwick even makes an appearance!)

 From a bombshell trophy wife married to a chainsaw-wielding murderer (Epic Meal Time‘s Harley Morenstein) to a demure dame betrothed to a vengeful spirit, the Real Housewives of Horror has all the intrigue, sniping, catfighting, and backstabbing that you’ve come to expect from trashy TV, but with 100 percent more murdering and actual backstabbing.
 Plus, this pilot is directed by Effinfunny’s Sandeep Parikh (The Guild, Game Off), so you know you’re in for a good time.